va7sdf/artbergmann/albums/art_bergmann/what_fresh_hell_is_this/_posts/1995-01-01-12-stop-the-time.markdown

+---
+track: 12
+album: what fresh hell is this?
+other_albums:
-##stop the time
+title: stop the time
-(lyrics: Bergmann, music: Bergmann/Dave Genn/Adam Drake)
-album: What Fresh Hell Is This?
+lyrics:
+music: bergmann/dave genn/adam drake
+---
 Start the time
 Every morning
 In the rain